saulmoralespa/departamentos-y-ciudades-de-colombia-para-woocommerce/readme.txt

 WordPress 6.0  or greater
 Woocommerce 2.2 or greater
-PHP version 7.3 or greater
+PHP version 8.0 or greater
-MySQL version 5.0 or greater

 = Automatic installation =